Herbert throws for 337 yards, Chargers beat Washington 20-16

 FIELD GOALS APLENTY

-Chargers kicker Tristain Vizcaino connected on 33- and 27-yard field goals.
+Chargers kicker Tristan Vizcaino connected on field goals of 33 and 27 yards.
 Washington’s Dustin Hopkins was good from 30, 43 and 48 and missed from 51 yards.

 Bulaga battled various injuries during training camp and was derailed by back problems last season.
-He was replaced on the offensive line by Storm Norton.
+He was replaced by Storm Norton on the offensive line that protected Herbert well.

-Washington was without receiver Curtis Samuel, placed on injured reserve Friday with a groin ailment that has lingered for months.

 UP NEXT